Print

 Learning from COVID

-In times of uncertainty, it’s often helpful and therapeutic to reflect on the positive gains and the lessons we’ve learned from our struggles.
+In uncertain times, it’s helpful and therapeutic to reflect on the positive gains and lessons we’ve learned from our struggles.
 As we head into a new year in 2021, let’s focus on some of “the good.”
 Let’s continue to be neighborly, kind, and compassionate.
-Communities are defined by the character and quality of individuals who live there, not the size or cost of their homes.
+Communities are defined by the character and quality of individuals who live there.
+They are not defined by the size or cost of their homes.

 2020 was never anticipated, nor did it go as planned or as we hoped.
 But we battled through it, and there’s much to look forward to in the future.
 Going forward in 2021, let’s focus on “the good”, and continue to improve where we leave off in 2020.